Umuzi-org/ACN-syllabus/content/national-qualifications-framework/ncba/content/business-ecosystems/_index.md

 ## THE BUSINESS OF DOING BUSINESS

 Why do we do business?
 Why does business exist and why does it do what it does?
 The obvious answer is money.
 One could argue that businesses simply exist to generate cash.
 But this is not entirely true (although this is certainly a part of the ‘why’).
-In Umuzi's case, we exist to bring more people into the talent pipeline and give access to high-value and innovative education so that our recruits can have access to high-value employment opportunities.
+In Umuzi's case, we exist to bring more people into the talent pipeline and give access to high-value and innovative education so that our learners can have access to high-value employment opportunities.

 This section deals with broad business objectives and then demonstrates a model called the Value Chain Model, for thinking about what needs to be done to achieve these objectives.
 At a high level, we are looking at why businesses exist and, at a generic level, how they add value.